tschatzl/tschatzl.github.io/_posts/2026-02-23-jdk26-g1-serial-parallel-gc-changes.md

 Parallel GC only saw a fair amount of cleanup changes in JDK 26.
 The most important for end-users is probably the deprecation and obsoletion of several VM options.

-Deprecation of the `-XX:ParallelRefProcEnabled` option is the most likely to affect end users.
+Deprecation of the `-XX:ParallelRefProcEnabled` option ([JDK-8359924](https://bugs.openjdk.org/browse/JDK-8359924)) is the most likely to affect end users.
 It controls parallelization of the *java.lang.ref.Reference* processing phase.
 That option has been enabled by default for a long time without issues, so there was no reason to keep it.
 Particularly, if one ever needs to reduce the parallelism of this phase, `-XX:ReferencesPerThread` can be used to modify work per thread to achieve the same effect.

 G1 garbage collector also used this option, so it is affected the same by this change.

-Next to that, several rather unknown Parallel GC-specific used options were deprecated, obsoleted or removed - `-XX:PSChunkLargeArrays`, `-XX:HeapMaximumCompactionInterval`, and the debug-build only `GCExpandToAllocateDelayMillis`.
+Next to that, several rather unknown Parallel GC-specific used options were deprecated, obsoleted or removed `-XX:PSChunkLargeArrays` ([JDK-8360628](https://bugs.openjdk.org/browse/JDK-8360628)), `-XX:HeapMaximumCompactionInterval` ([JDK-8366882](https://bugs.openjdk.org/browse/JDK-8366882)), and the debug-build only `GCExpandToAllocateDelayMillis` ([JDK-8363229](https://bugs.openjdk.org/browse/JDK-8363229)).

 ## Serial GC

-There were some significant internal changes (e.g. Eden and Survivor spaces were swapped in address space [JDK-8368740](Jttps://bugs.openjdk.org/browse/DK-8368740)) and refactoring, there were no major user-visible changes in this release.
+There were some significant internal changes (e.g. Eden and Survivor spaces were swapped in address space ([JDK-8368740](Jttps://bugs.openjdk.org/browse/DK-8368740))) and refactoring, there were no major user-visible changes in this release.

 ## G1 GC